raspberrypilearning/make-crumble-sparkle-creature/en/step_2.md

 --- /print-only ---

-For the sake of this project, we will look at one possible make, but you can adapt this to your own design and materials.
+For this project, we will look at one possible make, but you can adapt this to your own design and materials.

 --- task ---